emmekappaa/MobileApp-Aso-Tracker/README.md

 That's it: Docker starts Ollama, pulls `qwen2.5:7b-instruct` on the first run, waits until the model is ready, then runs a scan followed by the AI analysis. `settings.json` and `results/` are bind-mounted into the `tracker` container, and the Ollama model is stored in a named volume so it is downloaded only once.
-For subsequent scans, once Ollama is already running:
+For later scans, once Ollama is already running:

 ```bash
 docker compose run --rm tracker